 - meet minimum safeguards (e.g., OECD Guidelines on Multinational Enterprises and the UN Guiding Principles on Business and Human Rights and the eight fundamental conventions identified in the International Labour Organisation’s declaration on Fundamental Rights and Principles at Work and the International Bill of Human Rights).

-For technical screening criteria, the text requires (article 14) to take into account the nature and the scale of the economic activity to possibly include “enabling” and “transitional” activities, and to take into account the potential market impact (risk of certain assets becoming “stranded” or risk of bubbles on “sustainable” investments).
+For technical screening criteria, the text requires to take into account the nature and the scale of the economic activity to possibly include “enabling” and “transitional” activities, and to take into account the potential market impact (risk of certain assets becoming “stranded”or risk of bubbles on “sustainable” investments).

-The European Commission will develop delegated acts to further specify elements of this regulation in two phases:
+The European Commission will develop delegated acts to further specify elements of this regulation in three phases:

 - The first set of technical screening criteria, for activities which substantially contribute to climate change mitigation or adaptation, will be adopted by the end of 2020 and enter into application by the end of 2021.